 Western Canada has seen significant growth in crude production volumes over recent years.
 This has resulted in pressure on the pipeline take-away capacity, leading to apportionment on the main lines and, in turn, backed-up local feeder pipelines.
 This has contributed to a widening of, and increased volatility in, the light oil pricing differential between WTI and Edmonton Par and the medium/heavy crude oil pricing differential between WTI and Cromer/WCS/Hardisty.
-Although pipeline expansions are ongoing and producers are increasingly turning to rail as an alternative means of transportation, the lack of firm pipeline capacity continues to affect the oil and natural gas industry in Western Canada and limit the ability to produce and to market production.
+Although pipeline expansions and optimizations are ongoing and producers are increasingly turning to rail as an alternative means of transportation, the lack of firm pipeline capacity continues to affect the oil and natural gas industry in Western Canada and limit the ability to produce and to market production.
 In addition, the pro-rationing of capacity on the interprovincial pipeline systems also continues to affect the ability to export oil and natural gas.

 Under the Canadian constitution, interprovincial and international pipelines fall within the federal government's jurisdiction and require approval by both the Canada Energy Regulator ("CER") and the cabinet of the federal government.
-On August 28, 2019, Bill C-69 and related legislation came into force. creating a new regulatory regime pursuant to the Canadian Energy Regulator Act ("CER Act"); the Canadian Navigable Waters Act, and the Impact Assessment Act.
+On August 28, 2019, Bill C-69 and related legislation came into force, creating a new regulatory regime pursuant to the Canadian Energy Regulator Act ("CER Act"); the Canadian Navigable Waters Act; and the Impact Assessment Act ("IAA").
 The CER Act replaced the National Energy Board ("NEB") with the CER.
 The CER has similar oversight over federal energy infrastructure projects as the NEB had.
-However, approvals for projects requiring an impact assessment will now be conducted by a review panel established under the Impact Assessment Act instead of the CER.
+However, approvals for projects requiring an impact assessment will now be conducted by a review panel established under the IAA instead of the CER.
 The focus of the new CER Act is greater Indigenous and public participation as well consideration for a broader range of impacts beyond just environmental impacts.
-As this regulatory regime is new, uncertainty exist as to how it will play out in practice.
-The lack of regulatory certainty is likely to have an influence on investment decisions for major projects.
 Even when projects are approved on a federal level, such projects often face further delays due to interference by provincial and municipal governments as well as court challenges on various issues such as Indigenous title, the government's duty to consult and accommodate Indigenous peoples and the sufficiency of environmental review processes, which creates further uncertainty.
 Export pipelines from Canada to the United States face additional uncertainty as such pipelines require approvals of several levels of government in the United States.

-In the face of this regulatory uncertainty, the Canadian crude oil and natural gas industry has experienced significant difficulty expanding the existing network of transportation infrastructure for crude oil, natural gas and NGLs, including pipelines, rail, trucks and marine transport.
+In the face of this regulatory transition, the Canadian crude oil and natural gas industry has experienced significant difficulty expanding the existing network of transportation infrastructure for crude oil, natural gas and NGLs, including pipelines, rail, trucks and marine transport.
 Improved access to global markets, especially the Midwest United States and export shipping terminals on the west coast of Canada, could help to alleviate the downward pressures affecting commodity prices.
 Several proposals have been announced to increase pipeline capacity out of Western Canada to reach Eastern Canada, the United States and international markets via export terminals.
 While certain projects are proceeding, the regulatory approval process and other economic and socio-political factors related to transportation and export infrastructure has led to the delay, suspension or cancellation of many pipeline projects or their cancellation altogether.

-With respect to the current state of the transportation and exportation of crude oil from Western Canada to domestic and international markets, the Enbridge Line 3 Replacement and Expansion from Hardisty, Alberta, to Superior, Wisconsin, formerly expected to be in-service in late 2019, continues to experience permitting difficulties in the United States and is now expected to be in-service in the latter half of 2020.
+With respect to the current state of the transportation and exportation of crude oil from Western Canada to domestic and international markets, the Enbridge Line 3 Replacement and Expansion from Hardisty, Alberta, to Superior, Wisconsin, formerly expected to be in-service in late 2019, continues to experience permitting difficulties in the United States.
+The Minnesota portion of the line began construction in December of 2020 with opposition parties challenging the commencement of the construction.
 The Canadian portion of the pipeline began commercial operation on December 1, 2019.